 A copy machine is located in the Media Center for student use.
 The cost per page for copies is $.10.
 Students may also print from the many computers located in the Media Center.
 The cost of printing documents is ($0.10) ten cents per page for all printing/coping.

 The Media Center has computers available for student use.
 These computers may be used for Internet access and word processing.
 Computers are for educational purposes only.
+Students need to use their student portal login info on meia center computers.
 A 35 station computer lab is also located in the Media Center for instructional use.

 Altavista - Indexes both Web sites and Usenet Newsgroups.
 Simple and advanced search options are provided.
 Searches can be limited to images, sounds, and videos.
 A good source to find pictures on the Internet.